 4. Increase in homeschooling

 Like charter schools, home schools have enrolled more than 2 million students.
 The decision by so many parents to remove their children from local schools and teach them at home raises many issues.
-Scholars say parents are more likely to switch to home-schooling if they see the academic quality of local schools decline or low-income students in those schools increase.
-Through home-schooling, parents are able to have more control over what their child learns.
-Although there is little data on home-schooling, it seems to be growing at the same surprising speed and volume as charter schools.
+Scholars say parents are more likely to switch to homeschooling if they see the academic quality of local schools decline or the number of low-income students in those schools increase.
+Through homeschooling, parents are able to have more control over what their children learn.
+Although there is little data on homeschooling, it seems to be growing at the same surprising speed and volume as charter schools.

 5. Integration of educational technology software companies

 More and more, teachers and administrators are trying to streamline processes.
-From educational technology software companies that offer solutions to Common Core preparation and online courses to online registration, SIS systems, managing student data, and reporting, schools and districts are experiencing widespread adoption to these types of solutions.
+From educational technology software companies that offer solutions to Common Core preparation and online courses to online registration, SIS systems, managing student data, and reporting, schools and districts are undergoing widespread adoption of these types of solutions.